TeohYx/QL-WebScraping/README.md

 python main.py
 ```

-Note: The website to scrap can be chosen, so far the script supported 2 website, which are -
+Note: The website to scrap can be chosen, so far the script supported 3 website, which are -
 1. PropertyGuru - "propertyguru"
 2. EdgeProp - "edgeprop"
 3. iProperty - "iproperty"
-4. Hartamas - "hartamas"

 To scrap the website, mention it when running the script.